The Impact of Robust Vocabulary Instruction on Attitudes and Behaviors Toward Vocabulary Learning

 This study investigates the effects of Robust Vocabulary Instruction (RVI) on student attitudes toward vocabulary learning, vocabulary learning strategies, and classroom behavior.
 It also examines if attitudinal and behavioral changes are different for English learners (ELs) and native English speakers (NSs).
 The intervention described in this study was conducted over a five-month period with seven students in a fourth grade classroom.
 Data collected over the course of the intervention suggest that a majority of participants gained an increased appreciation of the importance of vocabulary skills, and an increased interest in words and word play.
 A majority of students exhibited or reported increased confidence toward academic vocabulary, reduced test anxiety, and improved classroom behavior.
 Data suggest that RVI impacted NSs learning strategies and behaviors more than ELs.

 Harvey, Sabrina Marie, "The Impact of Robust Vocabulary Instruction on Attitudes and Behaviors Toward Vocabulary Learning" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 104.

 This document is currently not available here.